jamesgol/woocommerce-cart-stock-reducer/readme.txt

 == Changelog ==
+= 3.25 =
+* Add 'stockpending' class to producs that are only virtually out of stock
+* Add 'wc_csr_set_nocache' filter that can be used to disable setting of the no cache constants
+* Added get_actual_stock_function that returns the actual stock of an item instead of the virtual stock
+* Added advanced filters 'wc_csr_whitelist_get_stock_status' and 'wc_csr_whitelist_get_stock_quantity' that allow whitelisting functions that return actual data instead of virtual

 = 3.15 =
 * Fix bug that would allow more than one item 'old individually' to be purchased